swilliams11/edgemicro-labs/lab9/README.md

 ```

 ### 2. Create the certificate chain
-The certificate change includes the root certificate and it would also include any intermediate certificates.
+The certificate chain includes the root certificate and it would also include any intermediate certificates.

 ```
 cd lab9/ca